oracle-livelabs/developer/dev-ai-app-dev-hightech/local-tenancy/local-tenancy.md

 In this section, you will learn how to run the Seer Equities Loan Approval application locally.
 This guide is designed to walk you through the complete setup process—from provisioning required services to installing dependencies and launching the application on your local machine.

-The document is structured to help you meet all prerequisites, configure both the Autonomous Database and the OCI Generative AI Service, and troubleshoot any issues that may arise during setup.
+The document is structured to help you meet all prerequisites, configure both the Autonomous AI Database and the OCI Generative AI Service, and troubleshoot any issues that may arise during setup.
 Whether you're new to Oracle Cloud Infrastructure or simply deploying locally for development and testing, this step-by-step guide will ensure a smooth setup experience.

 Estimated Time: 20 minutes